 Elfin Dragon-finally published writes: I LOVE Fleetwod Mac!
 With regards to lies...In the novel I've been trying to work on, my main character perpetuates a very large lie without actually telling it.
 How, you ask?

 She is an elf living in a human world and she hides the fact she's an elf.
 To the humans around her, she looks like them.
 She never lets anyone know what her heritage is.
 The interesting thing about her is that she never lies about it either.
 She walks the very fine line of grey; giving answers to only questions asked.
 Never giving any more.
 And this method serves her well, for humans rarely think to ask the right questions.

-BIG BAD WOLF is Thankful writes: Sometimes the lie is necessary.
+BIG BAD WOLF 34 on June 3 writes: Sometimes the lie is necessary.
 For instance, in the interactive I'm part of, "Wolfe Family Farm," the character John Wrangler tends to lie to the one known as Robert Wolfe.
 This is because John is a human slave (or, more accurately, livestock) in a world ruled by Vampires and Werewolves, with Robert being a werewolf that owns a bunch of humans, including John, and John has been planning a Grand Escape.
 Robert knows that John's planning one, but the thing is, he doesn't know the route, or when.
 Now, as to why Robert doesn't do anything to stop John's Escape Plan - there's already an important safeguard to prevent escapes - John himself.
 John must expose a big lie in order to get the rest of the herd willing to escape.

 dragonwoman writes: Since I am not good a lies myself, I seldom have my characters lie.
 But the idea of doing so is intriguing if I can pull it off.
 My characters often lie by omission, or the person they are lying to has no reason to disbelieve them.
 Either way, they do lie.